luci/luci-py/appengine/swarming/doc/Detailed-Design.md

 The server uses its DB to store the tasks, the bots' state and stdout from the tasks.
 It exposes the web frontend UI, client JSON REST API and bot JSON API.
-It uses OAuth2 (or optionally IP whitelisting) to authenticate clients.
+It uses OAuth2 (or optionally the IP allowlist) to authenticate clients.

 Task requests have a set of dimensions associated to it.
 It's the server that matches the request's dimensions to find a bot which has the same set of